morrownr/88x2bu-20210702/README.md

 sudo ./install-driver.sh
 ```

+Note: If you elect to skip the reboot at the end of the installation
+script, the driver may not load immediately and the driver options will
+not be applied.
+Rebooting is strongly recommended.

 Note: Solus Linux does not support dkms and will require a manual build.
 See `Manual build instructions` below.